ArgonDesign/alogic/doc/srams.md

 ### Generated SRAM models and instances

-To implement combinatorially driven SRAMs, the compiler does the following:
+To implement combinationally driven SRAMs, the compiler does the following:
   1. Construct an SRAM model similar to the one described previously, but with specific width and depth values.
 If an SRAM of the same shape already exists anywhere in the design, that model is reused.